katemayo/js-dc-8/09-ajax-and-apis/README.md

 - Social game sharing high scores
 - Any app with user log in

-Given the increase in the number of devices and platforms, [Service Oriented Architectures (SOA)](https://en.wikipedia.org/wiki/Service-oriented_architecture) have becoming increasingly prevalent and are soon becoming best practice.
+Given the increase in the number of devices and platforms, [Service Oriented Architectures (SOA)](https://en.wikipedia.org/wiki/Service-oriented_architecture) have become increasingly prevalent and are soon becoming best practice.
 SOAs allow us to build one backend/database to share across all of these platforms.
 This means that our applications will not only deal with external APIs, but also rely on these services for our core data.

 ### API Gotchas